POSH WHAT IS PREVENTION OF SEXUAL HARASSMENT POLICY AT WORKPLACE

 Training and Awareness Programs

-Regular training sessions and workshops are necessary to educate employees on what constitutes sexual harassment, the complaint process, and the consequences of violating POSH guidelines.
+Regular training sessions and workshops are necessary to educate staff members on sexual harassment, the complaint process, and the consequences of violating POSH policy.

 Confidentiality in Complaints

-Confidentiality is crucial when dealing with complaints to ensure that the victim’s dignity is protected and to prevent further harassment.
+Confidentiality is crucial when managing complaints in order to protect the victim’s dignity and prevent further harassment.

 The Role of the Internal Complaints Committee (ICC)